Taisiya-Yureneva-Tel-Ran-study/games-hub/README.md

 Game Cards are enhanced with rating.
 The Rater component is reusable, number of stars may vary, maximal rating can be any number.

 #### HW #41 Added Zustand store and removed all the Props.

+#### HW #42 Added tanstack React Query.
+All the hooks now use tanstack query via useUseQuery.